michaelgambold/pi-garage/UPGRADING.md

 # Upgrading to new Pi Garage versions

+## Upgrading to 3.0.0+

+- Deprecated Android 4.4 (Kit Kat).
+- No change to iOS (as far as I know).
+- Backend service no change in dependencies.

 ## Upgrading to version 2.0.0+

 - Version 2.0.0 of the backend service introduced the requirement for Redis.